Commensalism1997/awesome-css/README.md

     }
     ```
 ### Rules
+- Your theme should be in themes/ directory
+- Your theme should be in folder of it's own, containing CSS file and preview, and optionally README.md
 - Add your theme on list below (You also can add what theme you used as base)
   - Sample:
     ```